nodists/nodist/README.md

 v0.10.0
 * Fix building shims (for newer go versions) by using go modules
+* Add npx shim (works only for npm versions that ship with npx)
 * Fix getting latest npm version
 * Use last available x86 version for building (first node 18 versions are not available for x86)
-* Resolve symlinks for npm's node_modules
+* Resolve symlinks for npm's node_modules to support npm >= 8
 * Use octokit lib to access github, add NODIST_GITHUB_TOKEN env variable PR#246
 * Fix `npm ls` to resolve correct version PR#240
-* Fix tests

 v0.9.1
 * Fix issue with deprecated call to Tar.Extract in the NPM handler.